 We note that additional substructure appears both in density and velocities in \f\ref{f_polar}.
 For example, a clear pattern of small substructure in density, $V_R$ and $V_\phi$ is seen especially for the cold model (first row).
-These patterns must be the result of the phase mixing but their exact mathematical descriptions were not derived here where we focus on the structure of our interest corresponding to the spiral arms.
-We note that similar substructure is observed in similar models such as \citet{Struck2011}.
+These patterns must be the result of the phase mixing but their exact mathematical descriptions were not derived here where we focus on the structure of our interest (i.e. the spiral arms).
+We note that similar substructure is observed in similar models such as from \citet{Struck2011}.

 The three bottom rows of \f\ref{f_polar} compare different slopes of the circular velocity curve for the hotter initial conditions: Model 1hf with $n=0$ flat (second row), Model 1hd with $n=-0.1$ decreasing circular velocity curve (third row) and Model 1hr with $n=0.1$ rising circular velocity curve (last row).
 The different models have different slopes of the frequencies with radius, in particular of \ok2: as shown in \f\ref{f_freq} this frequency is flatter for the rising circular velocity curve, and becomes progressively steeper for the flat and the decreasing curves.
 This results in a more tightly wound pattern in the 1hd case (smaller pitch angle).